Top 4 Errors in VLOOKUP and How to Fix Them?

 But that is not the correct way to solve the issue.

-- Step – 2: We can remove trailing spaces by using TRIM function in excel.
-By applying VLOOKUP along with TRIM function we can automatically delete the spaces.
+- Step – 2: We can remove trailing spaces by using the TRIM function in excel.
+By applying VLOOKUP along with the TRIM function, we can automatically delete the spaces.

 The TRIM function removes the extra unwanted space.